Travel photo from Monza, Italy

 Historic Center and Chapultepec

 The Zocalo (main plaza) is one of the largest public squares in the world.
-The Palacio Nacional on the east side has Diego Rivera murals covering the entire history of Mexico across three floors — it is free to enter and genuinely stunning.
+The Palacio Nacional on the east side has Diego Rivera murals covering the entire history of Mexico across three floors — it is free to enter and stunning.
 The Templo Mayor next door is the excavated remains of the Aztec capital Tenochtitlan, which was literally buried under the Spanish colonial city.

 The Museo Nacional de Antropologia in Chapultepec Park is the best museum in Latin America.
 The Aztec Sun Stone, the Mayan jade mask of Pakal, the Olmec colossal heads — allocate at least three hours.
 The museum is closed on Mondays.